AFUtik/SQLite-Tools/README.md

 }
 ```

-## Repository
+## Creating Repository
 The project has the annotation '@Repo' for creating repositories.
 ```java
 @Repo(entityClass = SimpleEntity.class, table = "some table")
 public class SimpleRepository extends Repository<SimpleEntity> {}
 ```
-The repository has such methods for executing a query ->
+The repository includes methods for executing a queries ->
 ```
 create()
 update()